Transit Enforcement Unit: Deployment

 The Mobile Patrol Division members were the visible presence on TTC surface vehicles while the Subway Patrol Division members were the visible presence in the subway system.
-They wore uniforms distinct from the standard TTC or Toronto Police uniforms; consisting of a black jacket and powder blue shirt with a special constables crest on both shoulders and black cargo pants.
-They were armed with batons and OC foam (pepper spray in a less aerosol form to avoid contamination in confined places), body armour and carried portable radios.
+They wore uniforms distinct from the standard TTC or Toronto Police uniforms, consisting of a black jacket and powder blue shirt with a special constables crest on both shoulders and black cargo pants.
+They were armed with batons and OC foam (pepper spray in a less aerosolized form to avoid contamination in confined places), body armour and carried portable radios.
 Some officers patrolled the subway system on foot, while others drove in marked or unmarked vehicles, responding to calls on surface routes and in the subway.

-Policing issues

-According to the 2008 Annual Report to the Transit Commission, the special constables were involved in 1215 arrests, and laid approximately 450 charges during the calendar year ending December 31, 2008.
-During that period, over 6000 occurrence reports were filed regarding incidents that did not involve arrests or charges.

-Transit fare inspectors and proof-of-payment
+Provincial offences officers and proof-of-payment

-The Transit Enforcement Unit employs approximately 63 transit fare inspectors, who conduct fare inspections and enforce fares on designated proof-of-payment routes (either on board the vehicles, or at terminal/interchange stations).
-The inspectors are dressed in white uniforms, with a "Fare Inspector" banner on the back.
+The Transit Enforcement Unit employs provincial offences officers (formerly known as TTC fare inspectors), who conduct fare inspections and enforce fares on designated proof-of-payment routes (either on board the vehicles, or at terminal or interchange stations).
+As of March 2025, the TTC employed 114 inspectors.

-This unit was launched in August 2014, when the new Flexity low-floor streetcars entered service on street car lines.
-All streetcar lines use an honour system where passengers pay their fare using electronic fare machines or by using the Presto fare system.
-Transit fare inspectors will then inspect passengers while on a vehicle, exiting a vehicle, or at subway stations.